Ex0Z57/webhookspammer/README.md

 🔥 Like this project?
 Consider starring ⭐ it on GitHub!

 📢 Got issues?
-Open an issue or DM me on Discord.
+Open an issue or DM me on Discord: o2ong

 💀 Stay anonymous, stay safe.